-School Tours & Observations
+School Tours & Observationsof the school.

-Prior to securing a wait pool spot, we ask that parents attend an informational meeting to learn more about the Montessori method and about HMS.
-During this meeting you will receive a tour of the school.
 Prospective Elementary and Junior high students will be invited to spend three days with their potential class, during which time their skills are assessed and their questions about the program are answered.
-Please reach out to Nikki Hemphill, Director of Admissions for more information.
+Please reach out to Nikki Hemphill, Director of Admissions for